Drive-Trust-Alliance/sedutil/Common/ReadMe.txt

 Currently the only operation that a general user would want to use is the PSID revert function see linux/PSIDRevert_LINUX.txt or win32/PSIDRevert_WINDOWS.txt

-Source code is available on GitHub at https://github.com/r0m30/msed Linux and Windows executables are available at //http:/www.r0m30.com/msed
+Source code is available on GitHub at https://github.com/Drive-Trust-Alliance/sedutil